apigeekdemos/apijam/Labs/Informatica/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 **NOTE:** This workflow is pre-created in the IIC Application Integration demo environment.
 The process uses an SFDC account to fetch lead objects from Salesforce and returns them in JSON format.
 Since this workflow is already pre-configured, this step is a review to make sure it is available for execution in IIC.

-1. Go to [https://dm-us.informaticacloud.com/identity-service/home](https://dm-us.informaticacloud.com/identity-service/home) and log in to the IIC UI using your IIC credentials.
+1. Go to [https://dm-us.informaticacloud.com/identity-service/home](https://dm-us.informaticacloud.com/identity-service/home) and log in to the IIC UI.

 2. Select **Application Integration** from the main page menu